shamimaaktar1/DMQSA/README.md

 ### Participant Demographics and Professional Background

 <p>
-To evaluate the decision models, we conducted semi-structured interviews with 16 practitioners from Asia, Africa, and Europe.
-Most participants had 6–10 years of experience in software development, and 2–10 years in quantum software development.
-Their roles ranged from researchers and developers to physicists and project managers, reflecting the interdisciplinary nature of the field.
-They were also involved in various quantum domains such as cryptography, AI/ML, optimization, simulation, and healthcare, often contributing to multiple domains simultaneously.
+To evaluate the decision models, we conducted semi-structured interviews with 30 practitioners from Asia, North America, Europe, Australia/Oceania, and Africa.
+Most participants had 6–10 years of experience in software development and 2–5 years in both quantum software development and software architecture/design.
+Their roles included researchers, developers, architects, physicists, and project managers, reflecting the interdisciplinary nature of the quantum software field.
+Participants were involved in diverse quantum application domains such as optimization and simulation, AI/ML, scientific software, quantum cryptography, data processing, education, and quantum software frameworks, with many contributing to multiple domains simultaneously.
 </p>

 <p align="center">